apmcdermott/karaoketsu/README.md

 Git yoself an API key.

-Put your keys in your `.env` file:
+Create a `.env` file in your project's main directory, and put your API keys in it:
 ```ruby
 # .env
 API_KEY=(your_echonest_api_key)